Magnifiers and magnification

 Any magnifier large enough to read text (e.g. newspapers, tins in a supermarket) is a 'reading magnifier'.
 Some are large with handles (readers), some fold or slide into cases (general purpose folding magnifiers), some are small (30mm across), some are large (a few inches across).
 One interesting variation is the 'Fresnel' (pronounced Fren-nel because it's French), a flat sheet of magnifying plastic, the size can be credit-card size up to page-size.
 Whatever the variation, these can all be called 'reading magnifiers'.

-A loupe (pronounced 'loop' in this country) is a small folding magnifier (from 12mm to 21mm diameter) of high magnification (usually about 10X) which folds into a metal or plastic case.
+A loupe (pronounced 'loop' in the UK) is a small folding magnifier (from 12mm to 21mm diameter) of high magnification (usually about 10X) which folds into a metal or plastic case.
 These are used by jewellers for reading small hallmarks and for examining diamonds and gemstones.
 They are often called jewellers' loupes.

-An eyeglass (often called a watchmakers' eyeglass) is a cone of plastic with a lens at the end, you hold the open end in your eye (it takes practice!) and this leaves your hands free to work.
-Some people (especially on the internet) use the word, 'loupe' for an eyeglass or for a head-worn binocular magnifier.
+An eyeglass (often called a watchmakers' eyeglass) is a cone of plastic with a lens at the end, you hold the open end in your eye (it takes practise!) and this leaves your hands free to work.
+Some people (especially on the internet) use the word, 'loupe' for any head-worn magnifier.

 Loupes tend to be of better quality than eyeglasses, as they are used for evaluating gemstones and diamonds or detecting the more 'difficult' forgeries in stamps and coins; loupes are easier to use than eyeglasses, you don't have to hold them in your eye.